Faversham 20mph limit

 - pedestrian and cycle counts - carried out before and towards the end of the trial

-- use of existing air quality stations - any changes in air quality will have to be understood over a longer period than 12 months.
+- use of existing air quality stations - any changes in air quality will have to be understood over a longer period.